russsiq/laravel-docs-ru/docs/cashier-paddle.md

 Please consult Paddle's [guide on Inline Checkout](https://developer.paddle.com/guides/how-tos/checkout/inline-checkout) as well as their [parameter reference](https://developer.paddle.com/reference/paddle-js/parameters) for further details on the inline checkout's available options.

+> **Warning**
-> {note} If you would like to also use the `passthrough` option when specifying custom options, you should provide a key / value array as its value.
+> If you would like to also use the `passthrough` option when specifying custom options, you should provide a key / value array as its value.
 Cashier will automatically handle converting the array to a JSON string.
 In addition, the `customer_id` passthrough option is reserved for internal Cashier usage.

 <a name="manually-rendering-an-inline-checkout"></a>
 #### Manually Rendering An Inline Checkout